robotics-intelligent-systems/jfxbsc/README.md

-# jfxbsc
+# Balanced Scorecard

-A balanced scorecard is a strategy performance management tool
+A balanced scorecard is a strategy performance management tool – a well-structured report used to keep track of the execution of activities by staff and to monitor the consequences arising from these actions (BSC)